UK lawmaker: Zaghari-Ratcliffe at airport to leave Iran - NewsBreak

 Iranian state media said that Britain had “settled a long-overdue debt of $530 million to Tehran."
 Iran’s English-language broadcaster Press TV made the announcement as Zaghari-Ratcliffe was allowed to travel to the airport with British officials.

-Iran’s semiofficial Fars news agency earlier suggested she’d be released after the British government paid Iran the sum.
-Before the 1979 Islamic Revolution, the late Iranian Shah Mohammad Reza Pahlavi paid the sum of 400 million British pounds for Chieftain tanks that were never delivered.
+Iran’s semiofficial Fars news agency earlier suggested she’d be released after the British government had paid Iran some $530 million.
+Before the 1979 Islamic Revolution, the late Iranian Shah Mohammad Reza Pahlavi paid the sum, in 400 million British pounds, for Chieftain tanks that were never delivered.

 Press TV later said that another British-Iranian dual national, Anoush Ashoori, had been allowed to travel to the airport with Zaghari-Ratcliffe.
 Ashoori was detained in Tehran in August 2017.
 He had been sentenced to 12 years in prison for alleged ties to the Israeli Mossad intelligence agency, something long denied by his supporters and family.